-The J-1 visa teacher program is a category of J-1 visa, which encompasses a number of cultural and educational exchange programs.
-Under a teacher visa, foreign teachers can visit the US and teach in an accredited primary or secondary school for up to 3 years.
+With input from immigration attorneys and employers, the J-1 visa teacher program is a category of J-1 visa, which encompasses a number of cultural and educational exchange programs.
+Under a teacher visa, foreign teachers can visit the US and teach in an accredited primary or secondary school up to 3 years.

 What are the Qualifications for a Teacher Visa?

 For a J-1 teacher visa, which is a great opportunity for bachelor’s degree holders, you must meet the following criteria:

 - Sponsorship: Secure a sponsorship from an approved entity, like an educational institution or cultural organization.
 They’ll ensure you adhere to program guidelines.

 - Proper Teaching Qualifications: Match primary or secondary teaching standards in your home country.
 If educated outside the US, your degree should align with a US bachelor’s degree in your teaching specialty.
 For instance, a European bachelor’s in mathematics suffices.

 - Active Teaching Status: You must be actively teaching when applying.